 In many cases, you can prevent toenail fungus, avoiding future infections.
 Some of the easiest ways of doing this are:

 The severity of your toenail fungus determines how your podiatrist decides to treat it.
 In mild cases, they often suggest an over-the-counter topical cream or lotion.

 If you don’t see any improvements, your doctor may recommend a prescription antifungal treatment in the form of a cream or lacquer, or in severe cases, an oral antifungal medication.
 They may also suggest laser treatments for killing the fungus.

 When the infection has spread beneath the nail, and the nail has loosened from the skin, your podiatrist may opt to remove the nail surgically.

-Don’t let toenail fungus keep you from showing off those toes — call Alliance Foot & Ankle Specialists today or book your appointment online.
+Don’t let toenail fungus keep you from showing off those toes — call Alliance Foot & Ankle Specialists today.